EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 Memcached runs as a daemon and is allotted a specified amount of RAM.
 All it does is provide a fast interface for adding, retrieving and deleting data in the cache.
-All data is stored directly in memory, so there's no overhead of database or filesystem usage.
+All data is stored directly in memory, so there\'s no overhead of database or filesystem usage.

-After installing Memcached itself, you'll need to install a Memcached binding.
+After installing Memcached itself, you\'ll need to install a Memcached binding.
 There are several Python Memcached bindings available; the two most common are `python-memcached`_ and `pylibmc`_.